 The Skullcandy Indy Evo’s integrated microphone has inadequate noise handling capabilities.
 Your voice may be drowned out by background noise in loud or crowded areas, so they’re not the best option if you frequently make calls in those sorts of environments.

-These in-ears are Bluetooth-only and can't be used with a wired connection.
-They come with a USB-C cable for charging their case.
+The Skullcandy Indy Evo are Bluetooth-only, and you can't use them with a wired connection.
+They come with a USB-A to USB-C cable for charging their case.

 The Skullcandy Indy Evo can connect to Bluetooth-enabled PCs with full audio and mic compatibility.
 However, you can't connect them in any other way.